 - At any stage when the child is located, ensure you inform all adults involved including the parents, searchers and the police if, by then, they are involved

-- All missing child incidents MUST BE notified at the very earliest opportunity to the Club Welfare Officer, who must immediately notify the County Welfare Officer, and they must then notify the ECB Safeguarding Team
+- All missing child incidents MUST BE notified at the very earliest opportunity to the Club Safeguarding Officer, who must immediately notify the County Safeguarding Officer, and they must then notify the ECB Safeguarding Team

 Safeguarding Policy Statement